miramiram/KDE-Connect-modifiers-workaround/README.md

 # KDE Connect AHK Script - Clean Windows modifiers

-This is a tiny repository containing an autohotkey script to enable using shift/ctrl/alt/tab with KDE Connect on Windows, a personal script I realized someone else out there might have use for.
+This is a tiny repository containing a AutoHotkey V1 script with a workaround for using the shift/ctrl/alt/tab keys with KDE Connect on Windows, without the bugs these entail in some cases.
+Intended to be used with a keyboard app like Unexpected Keyboard.

 ## Why